Lava-Pals/bl-unofficial-docs/content/guides/ultevents/Parenting Things to the Player Rig.md

 The player rig encapsulates all systems that make up your character in Bonelab.
 That's the physics, avatar, animation, controller tracking data and more.

-Throughout this guide there will be references to the `RigManager` - put simply this is the name of the player rig in the scene, as it holds the `RigManager` component that is responsible for itself and all other sub-rigs that make up your character.
+Throughout this guide there will be references to the `RigManager`.
+The rig manager is the container for what makes up your player's character in the game.
+It has a `RigManager` script on it.

 ## So, Where's the Rig?